How should my chatbot interact? A survey on human-chatbot interaction design: Chatbots Social Characteristics

-\textbf{[B2] to hold a continuous conversation: }a conversation with a chatbot should maintain a ``\textit{sense of continuity over time}'' \cite{jain2018evaluating} to demonstrate that the chatbot is undertaking efforts to track the conversation.
+\textbf{[B2] to hold a continuous conversation: }a conversation with a chatbot should maintain a ``\textit{sense of continuity over time}'' \citep{jain2018evaluating} to demonstrate that the chatbot is exerting effort to track the conversation.
 To do so, it is essential to maintain the topic.
-When evaluating the naturalness of a chatbot, \cite{morrissey2013realness} found that maintaining a theme is convincing, while failure to do so is unconvincing.
-Furthermore, based on the literature on customer support chatbots, \cite{gnewuch2017towards} argue that comfortably conversing on any topic related to the service offering is a requirement for task-oriented chatbots. \cite{coniam2008evaluating} reviewed popular chatbots for practicing second language.
+When evaluating the naturalness of a chatbot, \citet{morrissey2013realness} found that maintaining a theme is convincing, while failure to do so is unconvincing.
+Furthermore, based on the literature on customer support chatbots, \citet{gnewuch2017towards} argue that comfortably conversing on any topic related to the service offering is a requirement for task-oriented chatbots. \citet{coniam2008evaluating} reviewed popular chatbots for practicing second languages.
 The author showed that most chatbots in this field cannot hold continuous conversations, since they are developed to answer the user's last input.
-Therefore, they did not have the sense of topic, which resulted in instances of inappropriate responses.
-When the chatbots could change the topic, they could not sustain it afterward.
+Therefore, they did not have the sense of topic, which resulted in instances of inappropriate response.
+While the chatbots could change the topic, they could not sustain it afterward.
 Showing \textit{conscientiousness} also requires the chatbot to understand and track the context, which is particularly important in task-oriented scenarios.
-In \cite{jain2018evaluating}, first-time users stressed positive experience with chatbots that retained information from previous turns.
-Two participants also expected the chatbots to retain this context across sessions, thus reducing the need for extra user's input per interaction.
+In \citet{jain2018evaluating}, first-time users stressed positive experiences with chatbots that retained information from previous turns.
+Two participants also expected the chatbots to retain this context across sessions, thus reducing the need for the user's additional input per interaction.
 Keeping the context across sessions was highlighted as a strategy to convey \textit{personalization} and empathy (see Sections \ref{sec:personalization} and \ref{sec:emotionalintelligence}).